Stee-T/NARMAX/Examples/3_Only_Ds_and_IIR/README.md

-# Example 3: Imposing Regressors
+# Example 3: Imposing Regressors and IIR fitting
 This example / tutorial illustrates:
 - How to impose regressors via $D_S$ (*D*ictionary of *S*elected regressors)
 - The (linear) IIR (ARX) analysis tools: how to transform the regression results ($\theta, L$) into the $\underline{b}$, $\underline{a}$ coefficient-vectors and plot the resulting IIRs (magnitude, phase, poles/zeros)